timschreiber/timschreiber.github.com/_posts/2018-05-07-aspnet-core-identity-with-patterns.md

 ### Persistence Ignorance

 Fundamentally, persistence ignorance means that your entities shouldn't care about how they're stored, created, retrieved, updated, or deleted.
 Instead you just focus on modeling the business domain.
-The purpose of this post is not to explain persistence ignorance or Domain-Driven Design or try to convince you why you should use them, but if you'd like to know more, this is a good article: [Domain Driven Design – Clear Your Concepts Before You Start][1].
+The purpose of this post is not to explain persistence ignorance or Domain-Driven Design or try to convince you why you should use them, but if you'd like to know more, this is a good article: [Domain Driven Design &mdash; Clear Your Concepts Before You Start][1].